 Arrive at any time today, but we highly recommend coming in a day early as there is a lot to see in Yerevan.
 Our program will begin tonight in Yerevan, and we typically have a group meeting at the hotel around 6:00 p.m.
 Upon arrival at the hotel, please check the notice board for information about the group meeting.
 During the group meeting, the leader will outline the trip itinerary and answer questions.

-In the morning we get back into our vehicle and pass through villages and vineyards before arriving at Khor Virap.
-Built in 1662 and once a pilgrimage destination, this monastery is still used for services today.
+In the morning we get back into our vehicle and pass through villages and vineyards before arriving at Khor Virap, a pilgrimage site and monastery built in 1662 that’s still used for services today.
 The structure is built around a pit, used to imprison Saint Gregory the Illuminator who was confined for 14 years by his pagan King for preaching Christianity.
 Explore the grounds and enjoy the fantastic views of Mount Ararat.
 Next, we have an excursion to the Roman Temple of Garni, dedicated to the God of the sun, Mithra.
 The temple is one of the last standing pagan structures left in Armenia.
 The Temple grounds have other standing ruins such as a bathhouse, a church, and a cemetery.
 An earthquake destroyed the temple in 1679, but, under the guidance of the architectural historian Alexander Sahinian, the temple was rebuilt by 1974.
 Visit Garni Gorge to admire the formations of basalt columns known as the "Symphony of the Stones."
 We then sit down to a traditional Armenian lunch with the company of a local family.
 Watch as your hosts demonstrate "Lavash" bread baking and traditional barbecuing using an underground oven.
 Get your hands messy during a lesson on how to prepare an Armenian sweet before sitting down to a delicious lunch.
 End the experience with a sip of local apricot vodka or grappa in the cozy garden of this rural home.
 We then return to Yerevan and have the rest of the afternoon for free time exploring this amazing city.
 Approximate travel time: 3 hrs by private vehicle

 We start the day with a visit to the Haghpat Monastery.
-Built in the 10th through 13th centuries the Haghpat Monastery was once one of the largest centers of science in the region with a rich collection of manuscripts.
-Next, we visit the UNESCO World Heritage Site, Sanahin Monastery that dates back to the Byzantine era.
-The monastery is made up of several buildings including the main church the Cathedral of the Redeemer.
+Built in the 10th through 13th centuries, the Haghpat Monastery was once one of the largest centers of science in the region with a rich collection of manuscripts.
+Next, we visit the Sanahin Monastery, a UNESCO World Heritage Site that dates back to the Byzantine era.
+The monastery is made up of several buildings including the main church, the Cathedral of the Redeemer.
 Admire this beautiful example of medieval Armenian architecture and the view of the surrounding hills.
-We then cross into Georgia (This takes 1-2 hours) to be welcomed and greeted by your Georgian tour leader before transferring to Telavi, located on the foothills of the Tsiv-Gombori Range.
+We then cross into Georgia (this takes 1-2 hours) to be welcomed and greeted by your Georgian tour leader before transferring to Telavi, located on the foothills of the Tsiv-Gombori Range.
 Approximate travel time: 3 hrs by private vehicle

 Today, we experience a full day in the Kakheti Province, which is dotted with churches and vineyards.
 Enjoy breathtaking views of the Kizikhi area and Sighnaghi.
-A trip to the wine region of Georgia wouldn't be complete without a taste of the local vine.
-Join a local family for a cooking demonstration and a local wine tasting.
-Look on as your hosts demonstrate how to prepare famous dishes from the area including Georgian bread, "mtsvadi" or pork barbecue and "churchkhela", a traditional Georgian sweet.
+For lunch, join a local family for a cooking demonstration.
+Watch on as your hosts demonstrate how to prepare famous dishes from the area including Georgian bread, "mtsvadi" or pork barbecue and "churchkhela", a traditional Georgian sweet.
 We then drive to Tbilisi, Georgia's capital.
-Its mazelike, cobblestoned old town reflects a long, complicated history, with periods under Persian and Russian rule.
+Its maze-like, cobblestoned old town reflects a long, complicated history, with periods under Persian and Russian rule.
 Its diverse architecture encompasses Eastern Orthodox churches, art nouveau buildings with ornate balconies, and Soviet Modernist structures.
 Looming over it all are Narikala Fortress, a reconstructed 4th-century citadel, and Kartlis Deda, an iconic statue of Mother Georgia.
 Enjoy a city tour with included visits to the Old Town, Metekhi Temple, the Abanotubani 'bath district' and the Narikala, the main fortress in Tbilisi.
 Approximate travel time: 2 hrs by private vehicle

 Today, we drive the famous Georgian Military Road to Mtskheta, the ancient capital of Georgia and a UNESCO World Heritage Site.
 Here we will visit the Jvari Monastery and Svetitskhoveli Cathedral, both of which showcase examples of medieval architecture on ancient trade routes.
 Then we drive to Uplistsikhe, an ancient cave town dating back to the 7th century BC.
-The name translates into ‘the lord’s fortress’ and the town continued to be a religious and political stronghold until the 14th century before being attacked by the Mongols.
-While many travelers have never heard of this ancient city before visiting, after a few hours of climbing around the rocks and caves Uplistsikhe quickly becomes a highlight of any trip to Georgia.
+The name translates to "the lord’s fortress," and the town continued to be a religious and political stronghold until the 14th century before being attacked by the Mongols.
+While many travelers have never heard of this ancient city before visiting, after a few hours of climbing around the rocks and caves, Uplistsikhe quickly becomes a highlight of any trip to Georgia.
 Afterward, we drive back to Tbilisi for another evening in this amazing city.
-Approximate travel time: 2 hrs by private vehicle
+Approximate travel time: 1.5-2 hrs by private vehicle